Trustees and Advisors

 Sheila Celata, Chair

-Sheila Celata is a senior manager with Deloitte, LLP, a global accounting and professional services firm.
-Her current work is in the area of market research, but she has more than 30 years of experience in other aspects of marketing, including marketing communications and public relations.
-Sheila is the mother of three teenagers, and has a deep appreciation for the special challenges and rewards involved with this age group.
-She is a strong supporter of Youth Catalytics and the invaluable service they provide to partners.
+Sheila Celata is a senior manager with Deloitte & Touche, LLP, a global accounting and professional services firm.
+She has more than 30 years experience in marketing, including market research, communications, strategic planning and public relations.
+The mother of three children who are now all young adults, Sheila has a deep appreciation for the challenges that young people face today, and the critical importance of engagement and support.
+She is a strong supporter of Youth Catalytics and the work they do to support and advance the field of youth services.

 Mary Imbornone, Treasurer